The Airport Express train is the best way to travel to and from Hong Kong International Airport. Read on for how to buy discounted AEL tickets!

 For people who require the service, there is also a left baggage service where you can store your luggage for anywhere from a few hours to more than a day.
 Read more about the Airport Express luggage storage charges here.

 Budget-friendly fares are a big draw for people traveling to and from the airport using the Airport Express.
 How much is the Airport Express in Hong Kong?
-Tickets bought from the sales counters start at just HK$70 (US$9) between Tsing Yi station and the Airport, and go up to HK$115 (US$15) between Hong Kong station and the Airport.
+One-way tickets bought from the sales counters start at just HK$70 (US$9) between Tsing Yi station and the Airport, and go up to HK$115 (US$15) between Hong Kong station and the Airport.
 But here’s the thing…you can easily purchase Airport Express at a reduced price!

 How to buy cheap Airport Express tickets online